Checkmarx/ast-eclipse-plugin/README.md

 ### Prerequisites

-- You have a CxAST account and you have an [API Key](https://checkmarx.atlassian.net/wiki/spaces/AST/pages/5859574017/Generating+an+API+Key).
+- You have a Checkmarx One account and you have an [API Key](https://checkmarx.com/resource/documents/en/34965-68618-generating-an-api-key.html).

 ### Setting Up

-All the procedures to set the Eclipse plugin up can be found [here](https://checkmarx.atlassian.net/wiki/x/b4AFbAE).
+All the procedures to set the Eclipse plugin up can be found [here](https://checkmarx.com/resource/documents/en/34965-68728-checkmarx-one-eclipse-plugin.html).

 ## Usage

-To see how you can use our tool, please refer to the [Documentation](https://checkmarx.atlassian.net/wiki/x/RoAFbAE)
+To see how you can use our tool, please refer to the [Documentation](https://checkmarx.com/resource/documents/en/34965-68728-checkmarx-one-eclipse-plugin.html)

 ## Contribution